Seen any access issues in the Bluies you would like resolved? Contact – ACA.Bluemountains@climb.org.au

 The Blue Mountains is New South Wales’ most famous and popular climbing area – but it is also a complex access beast with several land managers including – NSW National Parks, Blue Mountains City Council, Lithgow Council, private property, State Rail, Aboriginal groups and various other State Forests and National Parks (Newnes, Evans Crown, Wolgan etc).
-In some ways this diversity of land managers protects any potential blanket climbing ban from ever occurring.

 There are several on-going access issues in the Blue Mountains.
 Don’t let your actions stuff it up for everyone else!
 When climbing in our wonderful Bluies, please adhere to the following to ensure you’re not having a negative impact on our access.

 - Dogs are prohibited in all National Parks.
 This includes Bell, Bowens and Pierces Pass crags.

 - Crags with access through private property also prohibit dogs – this includes Logan Brae & Zap Crag.